tatercode/spanishNotes/languageTransfer/transfer40.md

 se - self?
 Enamorar - Fall in love (se - self?)
 - Me Enamoro - I fall in love of myself
-- Me enamoro de ti - I fall in love of you
+- Me enamoro de ti - I fall in love of/with you
 - Me enamoro de el - I fall in love with him
 - Estoy me enamorando/ Estoy enamorando me - I'm falling in love of myself